Last updated on 20 May 2022 by William Blesch (Legal and data protection research writer at TermsFeed)

 As you can see, the list of bases on which you may share user data should be exhaustive and detailed.

-Any personal data collected from an individual should be kept safe and accessible only by authorized personnel.
+Any personal information collected from an individual should be kept safe and accessible only by authorized personnel.
 Whether you store that information locally or in the cloud, keep in mind that it's your responsibility to keep it secure.

 With that in mind, you must be as transparent as possible about the security measures you've put in place to ensure data safety and what steps you'll take if a data breach ever occurs.